xwp/stream/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Stream Notifications allows you to create custom rules that will notify you when certain actions are performed in WordPress and captured by Stream.
+Stream Notifications allows you to create custom rules that will notify you when certain actions are performed in the WordPress admin.

 == Description ==